zulqarnaininfo/learning-bioinformatics/README.md

 # 🧬 learning-bioinformatics

-A collection of projects, scripts, exercises, and notes documenting my journey into bioinformatics — starting from **absolute zero.**
+A collection of projects and scripts documenting my journey into bioinformatics — starting from **small basic projects.**

 ---

 ## ℹ️ About This Repository

-This repository is my personal learning space where I:
+This is my personal learning space where I:

 - Learn programming (starting with Python)
 - Apply coding to biological problems